weepay/weepay-nodejs/readme.md

 ### Usage
 To write an app using the SDK
-- Add dependency '--- -sdk' in your package.json file.
+- Add dependency 'weepay-nodejs' in your package.json file.
 - Require 'weepay-nodejs' in your file

 ```javascript